631: Chasten the Dragon Edition

 He didn't look like the thing they wanted him to look like in order for them to get the marks they needed for their league tables, unquote.

-And then there was a hilariously sycophantic local paper feature in 2021 that went even further on this, explaining that Bartlett was, quote, banned from the sixth form prom and not permitted to attend the celebratory school trip to a theme park, but he went independently anyway, unquote.
+And then there was a hilariously sycophantic local paper feature in 2021 that went even further on this, explaining that Bartlett was, quote, banned from the sixth form prom and not permitted to attend the celebratory school trip to a theme park, but he went independently anyway, unquote, which was tricky because he had no money at that time.

 He wheeled himself over the fence.
+Oh, right.

 Yeah, yeah.

-So, Bartlett was readmitted to school and secured a place at Manchester Metropolitan University, where he promptly dropped out after attending a single lecture.
+So Bartlett was readmitted to school and secured a place at Manchester Metropolitan University, where he promptly dropped out after attending a single lecture.

 But the real answer was I was doing a lot of drugs.

 Most of my homework in college was drugs.
+Yeah, same.

-He unconventionally launched a social media website, Wallpark, which didn't take off and left him in relative poverty.
+In 2012, he unconventionally launched a social media website, Wallpark, which didn't take off and left him in relative poverty.

 He was so poor while working at Wallpark that he had stomach pains for days on end, he says.
+And at one point, he started shoplifting Chicago town pizzas.

+Well, I mean, think of it, Noah.
 You eat a Chicago-style pizza, you're not hungry again for a year.

-to do a crime with, you know?
+to do a crime with, you know.

-And then in 2014, he set up a social media marketing agency, Social Chain, which was soon worth $6 million and just as soon was attracting the attention of the regulators, like the Competition and Markets Authority, for failing to declare content that was actually paid for advertising.
+and just as soon was attracting the attention of the regulators, like the Competition and Markets Authority, for failing to declare content that was actually paid for advertising.

+Popper pin in that for later.
 The social chain were also criticized for stealing content from other social media platforms and passing it off as their own.

 But according to Bartlett, that kind of plagiarism and intellectual property theft is actually perfectly fine in the digital world.
+Oh, Steve, you missed your opportunity as a stand-up comedian.

 Right, yeah.